Optimization on Planning of Trajectory and Control of Autonomous Berthing and Unberthing for the Realistic Port Geometry: Method

 \subsubsection{Collision avoidance Algorithm}

-In the previous research \citep{Maki2020}, to avoid collision to the berth, the penalty function $C$ was applied to the objective function by integrating the instantaneous penetration length of the vertex of the rectangle surrounding the ship:
+In the previous research \citep{Maki2020}, collision avoidance was than by adding penalty function $C$ to objective function instead of imposing constraint to system.The penalty function $C$ was defined as the integration of instantaneous penetration length of the vertex of the rectangle surrounding the ship:

 where $P_{i}$ is the four vertices of the surrounding rectangle, $C_{\mathrm{berth}}$ is the area inside the berth, $Y_{i}$ denotes each $y_{0}$ ordinate of $P_{i}$ and $Y_{\text {berth }}$ represents the $y_{0}$ coordinate of the berth edge.
-This collision avoidance method has several limitations for practical use: it can deal with only one berth at a time; the edge of a berth must be parallel to the $y_{0}$ direction; safety distance to obstacles, such as berths, breakwaters, buoys or anchoring vessels, is not considered.
+This collision avoidance method has several limitations for practical use: (a) it can deal with only one berth at a time; (b) the edge of a berth must be parallel to the $y_{0}$ direction; (c) safety distance to obstacles, such as berths, breakwaters, buoys or anchoring vessels, is not considered.

+The limitation (c): lack of safety distance is the most critical limitation from the practical application perspective.
+A trajectory which does not maintain safety distance is not suitable for practical use.
+For instance, when the ship turns, the rectangular points around the ship used in the previous study passed very close to obstacles due to optimize $t_{\mathrm{f}}$ to be the shortest.Such a trajectory may shorten time of berthing, but maneuvering by tracking it may cause discomfort and fear to passengers and nearby manned vessels in practical use.
+Additionally, the trajectory passing near obstacles is not safe to be used as a reference because there is not enough margin to recover from a gust.
+Hence, to optimize the trajectory planning in a real port, an optimal trajectory should be searched among trajectories that keep a passing distance away from obstacles as a human captain does.

 To overcome these limitations, the authors proposed a new collision avoidance algorithm on this study.
-The overview of the proposed collision avoidance algorithm as follows: (i) to maintain sufficient distance to the obstacle, the idea of ship domain was introduced to collision avoidance algorithm; (ii) to simplify the algorithm, ship domain was represented by polygon which has vertices at the boundary of domain (hereinafter, these vertices called as ``domain boundary vertices''); (iii) to generate a trajectory with sufficient distance to obstacle, penetration value of ship domain by obstacle was added to objective function as penalty function on the optimization process.
-In addition, obstacles are represented by polygons to address multiple, arbitrary shape obstacles.
+The main improvement of the proposed collision avoidance algorithm compared to the previous method stated above as follows:(i) to handle multiple obstacles and arbitrary shape of obstacle (limitation (a) and (b)), both target berth and other obstacles were represented by polygons. (ii) to maintain sufficient safety distance to the obstacle, the idea of ship domain was introduced to collision avoidance algorithm (limitation (c)).